rayane-mallek/discord-data-viewer/README.md

 ## Usage

-1. Place your Discord data in a message folder.
+1. Place your Discord messages data in the `messages` folder.
 Each conversation should be in its own folder named after the conversation, with a messages.json file containing the message data.
    ```sh
    discord-data-viewer/
     ├── messages/